holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/07_binary_crossword/lesson_plan.md

 ### Setup

-- HexFiend installed on computers
+- RGB lattice for demo purposes
+- Candy for students who got highest scores in "the flippy bit game"
 - `bits_and_binary_review.pdf` printed out

 ### Actual Lesson

-- Reflection
-    - Scavenger hunt
+- Review
     - ASCII
+    - Hex
+    - HexFiend
+- Today going to talk about other kinds of data
+    - So far: numbers, text
+- Pictures
+    - When in MS did black/white
-    - Importance of standards
+    - Do picture of tea cup
+- How do colored picture?
+    - Lick thumb and put it on phone: what colors do you see?
+    - RGB
+    - Show RGB lattice
+    - Decode a picture together
-- HexFiend demo
+- RGB formally
-    - Create a file that says "hi!" in HexFiend
+    - Sliders in word
-    - Open it up with TextEdit
+        - Relate to lattice
+    - 3 bytes per color
+- Hex in real images
-- HexFiend jokes
+    - HexFiend of bitmap
-    - Break up into pairs
-    - Find a short joke
-    - Encode it
+        - `simple.bmp`
-- Review
+    - Represent/guess various colors
-    - What does this show?
+    - Will eventually do this at end of year
+- Do bunch of hex memes
+    - Why are they funny?
-- Start second part of class: binary crossword
+- Set up binary crossword
     - Do small example in slide show
 - Break up into pairs
 - Give half the pairs page 1 to work on and half the pairs page 2